JimDesu/basis-lang/spec.md

     Showable s             ; READ parameter
     Socket ~s              ; DISPOSE parameter

-The full type-bearing form is `Type 'name`, `Type &name`, `Type ~name`, or `Type name`, with the type preceding the name and the marker, when present, standing between them as a prefix on the name.
+The full type-bearing form is `Type 'name`, `Type &name`, `Type ~name`, `Type *name`, or `Type name`, with the type preceding the name and the marker, when present, standing between them as a prefix on the name.
 The form `name : Type` is not Basis syntax in any binding position.
 A local introduced with `#` carries no mode marker: it is not a parameter, so no parameter-mode contract applies to it, and it is governed by the ordinary lexical-scope rules (&sect;G.1).

 **Nameless contexts** are positions where parameter types are listed without names &mdash; command-type expressions (&sect;5.14) most prominently, and any other type-position where a parameter type appears unaccompanied by a binding name.
 In nameless contexts, the marker attaches to the type as a suffix, leaving the type-prefix position free for the pointer marker `^`:

     :<Int>                 ; READ parameter (no marker)
     :<Int'>                ; CREATE parameter (suffix `'`)
     :<Int&>                ; UPDATE parameter (suffix `&`)
+    :<FrameState*>         ; DIRECT parameter (suffix `*`; &sect;6.14's binding rules
-    :<Int~>                ; DISPOSE parameter (suffix `~`)
+                           ;   apply at every invocation, however the value is reached) :<Int~>                ; DISPOSE parameter (suffix `~`)
     :<^Int>                ; READ parameter of pointer-to-Int type :<^Int'>               ; CREATE parameter of pointer-to-Int type